Úna Palliser: Career

-She toured Europe as part of Cee-lo Green and Danger Mouse (musician)'s band Gnarls Barkley, as solo violinist/violist on Patrick Wolf's The Magic Position tour of the US and Europe supporting Amy Winehouse and Arcade Fire.
-She also performed as featured violist on Take That's Beautiful World Tour 2007.
+She has toured with a number of artists including as part of Cee-lo Green and Danger Mouse (musician)'s band Gnarls Barkley, as solo violinist/violist on Patrick Wolf's The Magic Position tour of the US and Europe supporting Amy Winehouse and Arcade Fire. and as featured violist on Take That's Beautiful World Tour 2007.

-Palliser later toured as violinist with Moby on his Wait For Me tour., with George Michael on his Symphonica Tour. and Liam Gallagher on his Definitely Maybe tour.
-She also joined Dresden Dolls' Amanda Palmer as guest solo violinist on her UK tour and other subsequent UK performances, also performing with Neil Gaiman.
-Palliser joined Avalanche City playing violin, glockenspiel, accordion and backing vocals for their UK tour, She has also performed and toured many times as solo violinist with Otis Taylor and toured as backing singer and violinist with Elbow.
+Palliser also toured as violinist with Moby on his Wait For Me tour., with George Michael on his Symphonica Tour. and Liam Gallagher on his Definitely Maybe tour.
+Palliser has Dresden Dolls' Amanda Palmer several times as guest solo violinist also performing with Neil Gaiman. and joined Avalanche City playing violin, glockenspiel, accordion and backing vocals for their UK tour, She has also performed and toured solo violinist with Otis Taylor and toured as backing singer and violinist with Elbow.

 and as solo violinist with Leona Lewis.